About Betsy Todd, MPH, RN

 What do you think the general public doesn’t understand about nurses and nursing?

 The number one frustration expressed in these answers was that we are often thought of as caring but not intelligent—that “we don’t know what to do until a doctor tells us.”
-But as one nurse succinctly put it, “We know what’s going on with you before you […]
+But as one nurse succinctly put it, “We know what’s going on with you before you or the […]

 2017-05-31T15:49:58-04:00May 31st, 2017|Nursing, nursing perspective|2 Comments